Ady-6720/DCS-Project_1/README.md

 4. Follow the prompts on the client-side to interact with the server and perform file operations.

 ## File Structure
-- **Server.cpp:** Contains the implementation of the server-side logic.
+- **myftp.cpp:** Contains the implementation of the server-side logic.
-- **Client.cpp:** Contains the implementation of the client-side logic.
+- **myftpserver.cpp:** Contains the implementation of the client-side logic.
 - **README.md:** This file, providing an overview of the project, its features, prerequisites, usage instructions, and file structure.

 ## Contributors